theramiyer/blog/content/post/2023/you-must-know-physics-to-watch-oppenheimer.md

 ### J. J. Thomson

 Let us begin our journey with the Cathode Ray.
 This ray was discovered sometime in the mid 19th Century (I am not a historian, I do not remember exact historical dates).
 J. J. Thomson was the first one, though, to study it further, and conclude that these were "negative corpuscles"---because they got attracted to the positively charged plate placed on the other end of the cathode ray tube.
-He also noted that it could be deflected by electric field (the negative terminal repelled it, the positive attracted it).
+He also noted that they could be deflected by electric field (the negative terminal repelled them, the positive attracted them).

-He filled cathode ray tubes with one gas after another, and noted that the type of gas did not change the nature of the cathode rays.
+He filled cathode ray tubes with one gas after another, and noticed that the type of gas did not change the nature of the cathode rays.

 Given that the cathode rays were lighter than anything known until then, the conclusion was that this constituted something that was a part of matter, and was present in all matter.

 These "negative corpuscles" would later come to be known as "electrons".

 More experiments were carried out in which electrons were stripped from matter.
-The remainder was a lot more massive than electrons, and was positively charged.
+What remained was a lot more massive than electrons, and was positively charged.
 Thomson concluded that atoms must be like pudding that is uniformly positively charged, making up most of its mass, while electrons were like raisins, scattered in this positive electric field.

 ### Ernest Rutherford